Was war hier, bevor du kamst?

 What was here before you came?

-Before the floor was polished, the walls smoothed, the air filtered.
+Before the floor was polished, the walls smoothed, and the air filtered.

 Who lived here?